nazarDzhuruk/telegram-test-bot/README.md

-This application use jsouop, postgresql database and telegramm bot api. it returns link to gidonline page of selected film genre.
+This application use jsoup, postgresql database and telegramm bot api. it sends films with description of selected genre.